Architecting Antiquoted

 Database: Postgres, running on AWS RDS.

-Why Postgres: It is the best relational database in Python-land that I have worked with.
+Why Postgres: It is the best relational database that I have worked with (in my rather-biased opinion).
 I’ll upgrade when I find something better.

 Why RDS: I don’t want to be dealing with reliability and backups myself.
 RDS solved that years ago.